esotericpig/EkoScape/README.md

 ### New Release ###

-Optionally, to update dependencies, update your `vcpkg` clone and then run `vcpkg x-update-baseline` in this project's folder.
+Optional: To update dependencies, update your `vcpkg` clone and then run `vcpkg x-update-baseline` in this project's folder.
 Clean any build folders and then test building & playing the game.

-With the [GH CLI](https://cli.github.com) installed, run this script to download all Workflow Artifacts to `build/artifacts/`:
+With the [GH CLI](https://cli.github.com) (`gh`) installed, run this script to download all Workflow Artifacts to `build/artifacts/`:

 ```
 ./scripts/get_artifacts.sh
 ```

-On Linux, to test the Windows icon in the exe (after downloading), you can use `wine explorer` and then navigate to the folder to check it out.
+(On Linux, to test the Windows icon in the exe, you can use `wine explorer .` and then check it out.)

 Create a new release: